-(d) For "b" and "c" above, describe the process used for completing, validating and collecting the relevant CCSBT CDS documents (Farm Stocking Form, Farm Transfer Form):-
+(c) For "a" and "b" above, describe the process used for completing, validating and collecting the relevant CCSBT CDS documents (Farm Stocking Form, Farm Transfer Form):-

 Effective 1 January 2010, no SBT may be accepted for domestic sale, export or import, without the verified CCSBT CDS documentation.
-Copies of all documents issued and received by Australia are compiled in an electronic database.
+Copies of all documents issued and received are provided to the CCSBT on a quarterly basis to be compiled in an electronic database.
 This is an effective auditing mechanism which allows AFMA to analyse, identify discrepancies, reconcile and report all CCSBT CDS documents submitted by Australia.
-These documents are provided to the CCSBT Secretariat on a quarterly basis.
-All documents required to be submitted by SFR holders in the SBTF are legislative instruments and include the requirements of the CCSBT CDS.
-These documents are specified in the conditions placed on SFRs (Attachment 3).
+In conjunction with this process, AFMA commenced audits of fish tagging in accordance with the CCSBT CDS in the 2010/11 financial year.
+All documents required from SFR holders in the SBTF have been updated to incorporate the requirements of the CCSBT CDS, and individual documents are uniquely numbered.
+These documents are specified in the conditions placed on SFR holders (Attachment 3) and have been registered with the Federal Register of Legislative Instruments.